 - Shakiness, irritability, profuse perspiration, chills, dizziness, or muscle spasms in patients with an islet cell tumor, due to associated hypoglycemia.

 The risk for pancreatic cancer increases with age.
 The disease is relatively rare in people who are younger than age 40, and most patients are diagnosed after the age of 45.
 About 90 percent of patients with the disease are older than 55 years and about 70 percent are older than age 65.
 Environmental factors, medical/surgical factors, genetic factors, and occupational exposures also can increase the risk for pancreatic cancer.
 Other risk factors include:

-- Genetic factors–genetic mutations, including the BRCA2 gene mutation, PRSS1 gene mutation, hereditary non-polyposis colorectal cancer [HNPCC; Lynch syndrome], Peutz-Jeghers syndrome, can increase the risk for pancreatic cancer.
+- Genetic factors – genetic mutations, including the BRCA2 gene mutation, PRSS1 gene mutation, hereditary non-polyposis colorectal cancer (HNPCC; Lynch syndrome), and Peutz-Jeghers syndrome, can increase the risk for pancreatic cancer.
 Other genetic factors may decrease this risk.